gemini-rtsw/nfsv2-bootserver/SETUP-HOST-NFS.md

 # Setting Up Host Kernel NFS for NFSv3/4

-Now that the NFSv2 container uses macvlan networking on `10.2.2.147`, you can enable kernel NFS on the host (`10.2.2.148`) for modern NFSv3/4 clients.
+Now that the NFSv2 container uses ipvlan networking on `10.2.2.147`, you can enable kernel NFS on the host (`10.2.2.148`) for modern NFSv3/4 clients.

 ## Setup Steps